Minimal Fibrations of Hyperbolic 3-manifolds: Surfaces in cusps

 A ball of Euclidean diameter one in the upper-half space model that lies between $z = s$ and $z=s+1$ can be embedded in the cusp between $T_s$ and $T_{s+1}$ so its Euclidean center lies at any point in $T_{s+1/2}$.
 Such a ball has hyperbolic diameter given by

-Since $ s \ge 8 \mbox{Area}(T_1) \ge 4 \sqrt{3} > 4$ we have that the hyperbolic diameter is greater than $1/(2s)$.
-Thus the radius of this ball is at least $1/(4s)$ and the monotonicity estimate tells us that a minimal surface passing through the ball's center has area inside the ball of no less than
+Since $ s \ge 8 \mathrm{Area}(T_1) \ge 4 \sqrt{3} > 4$ we have that the hyperbolic diameter is greater than $1/(2s)$.
+Thus the radius of this ball is greater than $1/(4s)$ and the monotonicity estimate tells us that a minimal surface passing through the ball's center has area inside the ball that is greater than

 We can apply this estimate to $s$ disjoint balls in the cusp of Euclidean radius one, with one ball lying between each adjacent pair of the planes $z = s, z=s+1, \dots z=2s$, and with each ball centered on a point of $F$.
-If $F$ does not miss an intermediate $T_u$, then this results in a lower bound on the area of $F$ of
+If $F_s$ is not disjoint from any intermediate $T_u$, then this results in a lower bound on the area of $F_s$ of

 as claimed. \end{proof}